atalantus/The-Adaptive-Radix-Tree/Implementation/README.md

 The implementation uses `std::set`.

-## Benchmark Results
+# Benchmark Results
-The following results were benchmarked on an Intel Core i5-8400 CPU with 2.80GHz base and around 3.80GHz reported frequency during benchmarking with 16GB DDR4-2666MHz RAM.
+The following results were benchmarked on an Intel Core i5-8400 CPU with around 3.70GHz speed during benchmarking with 16GB DDR4-2666MHz RAM.

 The code was compiled with MSVC v143.
 (There might be some not too insignificant performance differences compared to a GCC -O3 compilation.)